 And there was a vision that became a reality. . .

-Kendall Owens, an honors student at Western Michigan University with a double major in dance and nursing, began her education and dance training in the inner city of Detroit.
+Kendall Owens, an honors student and Presidential Scholar at Western Michigan University majoring in dance and nursing, began her education and dance training in the inner city of Detroit.
 Later, she attended schools in the suburban area where she noticed a difference in the availability and quality of opportunities, education, and training in the fine arts.
 Taking advantage of these resources, Kendall received dance and festival scholarships to travel within the United States that advanced her training and exposed her to endless possibilities.
 New York, Chicago, and Los Angeles expanded Kendall’s network and perspective of the arts as each city embraced the arts community in a way that her community did not.
 In her travels, it became evident that something was missing - the presence of other underrepresented ethnic groups.
 She was grateful for such opportunities and wanted her fellow artists of color to experience the same despite probable life struggles.
 As an African American, she realized the economic, financial, and social struggles that underrepresented groups face in today's society.

 Since childhood, Kendall has been dedicated to caring for and cultivating the lives of others.
 This led to her interest in nursing.
 Through direct experience and her studies, she discovered that the arts do not discriminate their powerful impact on any people.
 As a fourteen-year old assistant dance instructor teaching Down syndrome students, Kendall developed a passionate interest in the effects of fine arts on individuals with developmental disabilities.
 She wanted to provide more opportunities for the developmentally disabled including fine arts activities that would improve their quality of life, increase public awareness, and promote the appreciation of fine arts.